 Rebecca is responsible for managing the practice continued professional development (CPD) programme and mentors our students and trainees.

-ROBERT GILLILAND HNC BIATRobert Gilliland has a technical background gained through his architectural training in practice in Ayrshire.
+Robert Gilliland has a technical background gained through his architectural training in practice in Ayrshire.
 His experience with construction detailing has led development of skills in the practice to ensure we can meet the needs of producing project information from traditional contracts to design and build projects efficiently and effectively.
 He has developed good relationships with local hospitality, commercial and housing developers.

 Robert has business skills and expertise and is the finance director for the practice.